Xpitfire/lighter/README.md

 ## Description

-Create new project structure:
+### Create new project

+Type the following in your command line / bash:
 ```shell script
 $> lighter-init <project-name>
 ```

 ### Structure overview
-The following project structure will be created:
+The above command will create the following project structure:
 ```text
 my_project:
   * __init__.py